-When it comes to managing your infusion center scheduling, do you feel like you’re trapped in a never-ending game of Tetris?
+When managing your infusion center scheduling, do you feel like you’re trapped in a never-ending game of Tetris?
 You’re not alone.
 After surveying the leadership teams of 500+ infusion centers over five years, we found facilities all over the country shared similar concerns when trying to cobble together daily schedules for their infusion chairs.
 Following five simple steps, however, will go a long way to addressing your scheduling problems using a mathematically-driven solution.

 1. Build an optimal template to guide schedulers